 What are ceramic dental implants?

 Dental implants are posts that are screwed into the jawbone, serving as today’s most popular replacement for missing teeth.
-Since the 1960s, these artificial teeth have been made of titanium because of its biocompatibility with the jawbone, but as the trend in medical and dental fields has moved away from metals and toward alternative prosthetic materials, Zirconia dental implants have become an excellent metal free option.
+Since the 1960s, these artificial teeth have been made of titanium because of its biocompatibility with the jawbone, but as the trend in medical and dental fields has moved away from metals and toward alternative prosthetic materials, Zirconia dental implants have become an excellent ceramic option.
 Ceramic implants, made of Zirconium oxide, osseointegrate with the jawbone much like titanium and have proven to be exceptionally durable and safe.

 Straumann® PURE Ceramic Implant System

-At BioDental Care, we use Straumann® PURE Ceramic Implants, a system developed by researchers headquartered in Switzerland, that has proven to be the most biocompatible and aesthetic metal free dental implant system available.
+At BioDental Care, we use Straumann® PURE Ceramic Implants, a system developed by researchers headquartered in Switzerland, that has proven to be the most biocompatible and aesthetic ceramic dental implant system available.
 While dental implants traditionally consist of 3 parts: the implant (or screw), the abutment (or connector), and the crown (or visible tooth), Straumann® PURE ceramic implants are made of only 2 parts—the implant and abutment as a single piece.
 This design simplifies the process for the patient, requiring just two appointments rather than three.

 What are the benefits of ceramic implants?